kennethlynne/generator-angular-xl/readme.md

 ```

 ### Controller
-Generates a controller in `app/scripts/controllers`.
+Generates a controller in `app/scripts/controllers` and an accompanying test in `test/spec/controllers`.
+Every controller is generated with an accompanying initService, that is responsible for fetching data and returning a promise.
+This promise will be resolved before the controller is instantiated.

 Example:
 ```bash